atomicowl/custom-key-manager/README.md

 Cases:

-- If there are **single** certificate in client's keystore -> authentication would work until new certificate is added
+- If there is **single** certificate in client's keystore -> authentication would work until new certificate is added
 - If there are **multiple** certificates in client's keystore -> we need to tell explicitly which certificate should be used for ssl connection

 # Solution